-The Department seeks to retain the services of the current full-time Project Investigator to provide a higher level of follow-up services for the four (4) deputy prosecuting attorneys assigned to the Domestic Violence Unit.
-The Domestic Violence Unit prosecutors are assigned to represent victims of domestic violence of which 90% are women.
-The Department employs four (4) other investigators who service thirty two (32) other prosecutors assigned to the various divisions, including victims of Domestic Violence.
-Without the services of a full-time Investigator, domestic violence against women cases would not have the follow-up services needed to prosecute perpetrators to the fullest extent for the severity of their crimes.
-The Department is committed to maximizing the number of convictions of perpetrators of domestic violence against women and views these cases as high priority.
+The Department seeks to retain the services of a full-time Project Investigator to provide a higher level of follow-up services for the four (4) deputy prosecuting attorneys assigned to the Domestic Violence Unit.
+The Domestic Violence Unit prosecutors represent victims of domestic violence, of which 90% are women.
+The Department employs four (4) other investigators who service thirty-two (32) other prosecutors assigned to the various divisions, including victims of Domestic Violence.
+Without the services of a full-time Investigator, domestic violence cases would not have the follow-up services needed to prosecute perpetrators to the fullest extent for the severity of their crimes.
+The Department is committed to maximizing the number of convictions of perpetrators of domestic violence and views these cases as high priority.

-The Department is applying for the FY 2016 STOP Violence Against Women Formula Grant to retain the Project Investigator position and seeks to maintain valuable follow-up services to affect a higher rate of convictions of perpetrators.
+The Department is applying for the FY 2017 STOP Violence Against Women Formula Grant to retain the Project Investigator position and seeks to maintain valuable follow-up services to affect a higher rate of convictions of perpetrators.

-The Project Investigator provides an array of follow-up services exclusively for the Department's four prosecuting attorneys assigned to represent female victims of domestic violence in Maui County.
-The Project Investigator provided 1,576 follow-up services for 666 cases during the period 05/01/2017 to 01/15/2017 under the 2015 STOP VAWA Formula grant.
-The data was compiled for the 7 out of the 12 months of the grant period.
+The Project Investigator provides an array of follow-up services exclusively for the Department's four prosecuting attorneys assigned to domestic violence cases in Maui County.
+The Project Investigator provided 4,910 follow-up services for 759 cases during the period 05/01/2018 to 04/30/2019 under the FY 2016 STOP VAWA Formula grant.
+The data was compiled for the 12 months of the grant period.
 (See Attachment "A" for a list of Investigator's follow-up services.)
-The Investigator serviced at a minimum of 100 cases per month.
-Out of the 666 cases received, 472 cases were opened and charged and 49 cases dismissed and 151 (32%) cases were convicted.
+The Investigator serviced a minimum of 65 cases per month.
+Out of the 940 cases received/opened: 455 cases were charged, 102 cases were dismissed, and 357 cases were convicted.
+The conviction rate was 79% convicted as charged (357/455=79%).
+The Department is in the process of upgrading its Justware System and is working with the Vendor to assist with the reports for DV statistics.
+The anticipated completion date of the upgrade is August 1, 2019.

-The Project Investigator to provide photos of injuries and 911 tapes for each case.
-The demands of domestic violence cases has increased requiring prosecutors to appear in court multiple times even up to a year or more to settle a case due to the current defendants' attorneys strategies to prolong the trials in the event that the victim will withdraw the charges.
-Due to the prosecutors multiple appearances in court, the Project Investigator must work collaboratively with the prosecutor and the victim/witness counselor to obtain more information to effectively convict the perpetrator.
-In addition, the Project Investigator is tasked with writing investigative reports and retrieving media/communication type of evidence such as CADS/911, videos, and photographs from the Maui Police Department's criminal data information system, locate victims, obtain medical records, recover evidence from victims/witness, serve subpoenas, and other services as listed in Attachment A. The Project Investigator is given every domestic violence case which involves a female victim and will provide the photos and 911 calls for each case to the assigned prosecutor.
-Recently, we acquired a new evidence tools, the Body Cam.
-Producing this type of evidence is very time consuming.
-The Project Investigator needs to download large video's and then two copies are produced for evidence.
+The Department determined that although obtaining videotaped statements from the victims/witnesses was implemented in the last several years, it was more effective for the Project Investigator to provide photos of injuries and 911 tapes for each case and will only videotape statements from victims and location property damage as needed.
+The demands of domestic violence cases has increased, thus requiring prosecutors to appear in court multiple times and even up to a year or more to settle a case due to defendants' attorneys strategies to prolong trials in the event that the victim will withdraw the charges.
+Due to prosecutors' multiple appearances in court, the Project Investigator must work collaboratively with each prosecutor and victim/witness counselor to obtain more information to effectively convict the perpetrator.
+In addition, the Project Investigator is tasked with writing investigative reports and retrieving media/communication type of evidence such as CADS/911, videos, and photographs from the Maui Police Department's criminal data information system, locate victims, obtain medical records, recover evidence from victims/witness, serve subpoenas, and other services as listed in Attachment A. The Project Investigator will support all domestic violence cases and will provide the photos and 911 calls for each case to the assigned prosecutor.
 This protocol has made the charging decisions more effective and efficient.